JD Vance Family History

 Abner’s daughter Elizabeth had been living, by all accounts, a promiscuous life.
 Abner believed that she had been having an affair with a local doctor named Lewis Horton.
 In a fit of rage Abner shot and killed him.
 He was then charged with the murder, with first his wife Susie and then his son Richard being named as accessories.
 After two trials, Abner was found guilty and was hanged in 1819.

 Interestingly, Elizabeth later begat a son, known as Bad Jim Vance, who became a leading figure in the notorious Hatfield-McCoy feud that flared up after the Civil War.
 He helped to keep the conflict going and led the attack on the McCoy family cabin in 1888 after which he was killed.
-Elizabeth had a daughter named Nancy who would marry Ephraim Hatfield.
+And Elizabeth had a daughter named Nancy who would marry Ephraim Hatfield.

 Appalachian Lives.
 The reported line in Appalachia – from Abner Vance to JD’s grandfather James Lee Vance – went as follows:

-- Abner Vance (1759-1819)
+• Abner Vance (1759-1819)

-- Richard Vance (1792-1850)
+• Richard Vance (1792-1850)

-- Meekin Vance (1819-1880)
+• Meekin Vance (1819-1880)

-- Meekin Vance (1846-1929)
+• Meekin Vance (1846-1929)

-- Meekin (Meek) Vance (1875-1919)
+• Meekin (Meek) Vance (1875-1919)

-- Wilburn (Carl) Vance (1905-1929)
+• Wilburn (Carl) Vance (1905-1929)

-- James Lee (Papaw) Vance (1929-1997)
+• James Lee (Papaw) Vance (1929-1997)

+Breathitt, Kentucky.
 JD Vance identifies more with their lives in Breathitt county.
-He has returned fairly often to pay his respects to the family at their cemetery in the mountain and to visit the public library where he and his sister would sometimes research family history.
-In 2017 he bought property, located some three miles from Jackson, which he understood had been owned by his ancestors.
+He has returned often to pay his respects to the family at their cemetery in the mountain and to visit the public library where he and his sister would sometimes research family history.

-Breathitt county, however, had not been immune to the family violence found elsewhere in the region.
-In 1874 the Kentucky Governor had to send 60 members of the state militia to Jackson, the county seat of Breathitt, in order to restore order among six feuding families.
+Breathitt county had not been immune to the family violence found elsewhere in the region.
+In 1874 the Kentucky Governor had to send 60 members of the state militia to Jackson in order to restore order among six feuding families.
 The violence continued, peaking in the early 1900’s.
 Breathitt came to be known as Bloody Breathitt.

 Middletown, Ohio.
 In the early 1900’s Appalachian migrants began to stream out of their mountain homes to the factories of the north.
 Wilburn Vance moved to Cincinnati, Ohio.
 Here he worked as a laborer for the Kroger Packing Company.
 Sadly he was to die there of pneumonia in 1929 at the tender age of twenty-three.

-His son James Lee, JD’s grandfather, had been born in Breathitt county that year.
-When he was a teenager Papaw met his future wife Bonnie as World War Two ended and they ran off to Middletown, Ohio.
-This place had grown up around a giant steel mill.
-Papaw, despite being a violent alcoholic, had a good life there as a worker for the American Rolling Mill Company.
+Middleton had grown up around a giant steel mill.
+Papaw, despite becoming a violent alcoholic, had a good life there as a worker for the American Rolling Mill Company.

 But this business – and the town that depended on it – plummeted as heavy industry moved out to east Asia.
 By the time that JD was growing up, the days of company social outings and gold-plated pensions were long gone.